 Humberside Fire and Rescue Service is supporting the National Fire Chiefs Council’s (NFCC) National Sprinkler Week campaign.

-The campaign will run from Monday 18 to 24 May and will raise awareness of the benefits of sprinkler systems in keeping people and buildings safer from fire as we encourage people to #ThinkSprinkler.
+The campaign runs from Monday 17 - 23 May and will raise awareness of the benefits of sprinkler systems in keeping people and building safe from fire.

 To find out more about the campaign follow #ThinkSprinkler on social media.